 How to install a Dimmer switch.
-Wiring a Dimmer switch is as simple as Wiring a 2-way switch.
+Installing or wiring a Dimmer switch is as simple as Wiring a 2-way switch.
 If you're just replacing an already existing 2-way switch, then your objective should be as easy as swapping the wires from one switch to the other.
 If you feel the need to get more knowledgeable of the task at hand, I recommend going to my How to wire a 2-Way Switch page to get more familiar with your the basics of switch wiring.
 Also if you need to go over a little terminology so you know exactly what is being discussed.
 Go to my Switch Terminology page where I discuss the terms used for the different types of home electrical switches.
 It should also help in understanding the functions of each type of switch.

 Dimmers come in two basic wiring configurations.
 A standard single-pole